gsbeshkov/lucid/README.md

 ## Docker-compose and Jenkins for DEVs

  **`jenkins.Dockerfile`**: Defines the Docker configuration for setting up a Jenkins server pre-configured with necessary plugins and settings.
 - **`docker-compose.yaml`**: Manages multi-container Docker applications, specifying services, networks, and volumes for our project.
+The docker-compose.yaml file is configured to orchestrate multiple containers that make up our development environment, including databases, backend services, and other dependencies.

+To start all services defined in the docker-compose.yaml file: docker-compose up -d

 ## Jenkins Configuration